-Using a Fabric CA
+Using an HSM with a Fabric CA

-You can set up a Fabric CA to use an HSM by making the same edits to the configuration file as you would make to a peer or ordering node.
-Because you can use Fabric CA to generate keys inside an HSM, the process of creating the local MSP folders is straightforward.
+You can set up a Fabric CA to use an HSM by making the same edits to the CA server configuration file as you would make to a peer or ordering node.
+Because you can use the Fabric CA to generate keys inside an HSM, the process of creating the local MSP folders is straightforward.
 Use the following steps: